Jonathan W. Delano

 A graduate of Leadership Pittsburgh (Year V), Jon is a frequent lecturer to subsequent classes.
 Jon’s law colleagues have elected him three times to the Board of Governors of the Allegheny County Bar Association (1999, 2002, and 2007).
 He has served on many non-profit boards, and he is also active in his church as a lay Eucharistic minister and in a variety of Diocesan and Parish positions.

 Jon moderates and facilitates seminars, candidate debates, and programs and speaks on governmental and political issues to many civic, business, and labor groups.
-His reputation as an even-handed, non-partisan political analyst has led to his selection as a moderator and panelist for many candidate debates, including statewide debates for governor and U.S. Senate and many local debates and forums for Mayor of Pittsburgh, Allegheny County Executive, Congress, and the PA General Assembly.
+His reputation as an even-handed, non-partisan political analyst has led to his selection as a moderator and panelist for many candidate debates, including statewide debates for Governor, U.S. Senate, and PA Attorney General, and many local debates and forums for Mayor of Pittsburgh, Allegheny County Executive, Congress, and the PA General Assembly.
+His most recent debate was the KDKA-TV congressional debate between Conor Lamb & Rick Saccone.

-A Phi Beta Kappa graduate of Haverford College and the University of Pennsylvania Law School, Jon and his wife Jane and their two college-age children live in the suburbs of Pittsburgh, two blocks from where he grew up.
+A Phi Beta Kappa graduate of Haverford College and the University of Pennsylvania Law School, Jon and his wife Jane live in the suburbs of Pittsburgh, two blocks from where he grew up.
+They have two adult children.

 - 90-778 - Media And Public Policy